compute-io/linear-regression/README.md

 ## Notes

-The (simple) linear regression model assumes a *linear polynomial* of the form
+Simple linear regression assumes a *linear polynomial* of the form

 ```
 f(x) = y = a + bx